tcbtechnologies/oidc-cicd/presentations/bsidesseattle24/presentation.md

 They often are overprovisioned for the job that they need to do.
 This is often because the target systems don't support finer grain access.

-They're fine for getting started because they are easy, but we've shown that security breaches do happen, and it's painful to rotate if you're not in the habit of rotating.
+They are fine for getting started because they are easy, but we've shown that security breaches do happen, and it's painful to rotate if you're not in the habit of rotating.

+They are great, until something goes wrong.

 -->